charlesericwilson-portfolio/Echo_agent1-2/README.md

   Option 2 download the [python_wrapper](https://github.com/charlesericwilson-portfolio/Echo_agent1-2/blob/main/Echo_project/python_wrapper/Echo_custom.py) read the [README.md](https://github.com/charlesericwilson-portfolio/Echo_agent1-2/blob/main/Echo_project/python_wrapper/README.md) takes just a minute.

 - **Does it work?**
   Yes — the Rust COMMAND executor is newer stable and working daily.
 The older Python wrapper works and is stable as well but is no longer the main focus.
+Can be ran on remote device connected to the server over vpn and tools execute on the remote device.

 ### Repository Structure
 - `python_wrapper/` — Original simple Python implementation